Laverlin/Yet-Another-WatchFace/README.md

 # Changelog

+### version 0.9.97
+- red battery level if it less 20%
+- add calories and altimeter
+- add combined steps and floors
+- fix minor issues

+### version 0.9.90
+- displaying counts of notifications and messages has been added
+- fix round numbers displaying issue

 ### version 0.9.87
 - add floors climbed
 - ability to set what to display in fields, in settings